prateekralhan/-Web-Scrapping-of-Medium-blogposts-using-Selenium-and-bs4/README.md

-# Web-Scrapping of writer and reader profiles sof Medium blogposts using Selenium and bs4
+# Web-Scrapping of Medium blogposts using Selenium and bs4

 This web scraper mainly does the work of collecting data to analyze writer and reader profiles of Medium blogposts.